Virgin Territory (Modern Family): Plot

-Meanwhile, Luke (Nolan Gould) and Manny (Rico Rodriguez) decide to take revenge on Lily (Aubrey Anderson-Emmons) for taking all of the attention away from them.
-The two set up a trap similar to a Rube Goldberg machine which is inadvertently tripped by Cameron (Eric Stonestreet) instead, and he injures his back and breaks Lily's doll.
-Phil (Ty Burrell) takes Alex (Ariel Winter), Haley (Sarah Hyland) and Lily to the mall to repair the doll.
-Jay leaves to the golf course and Claire leaves to "yoga", and Gloria (Sofía Vergara) decides to join her.
-Mitchell decides to go reconcile with his father and leaves.
-With everyone gone, Cameron begins a frantic search for a Tupperware he believed Claire stole from him some time ago.
+Luke (Nolan Gould) and Manny (Rico Rodriguez) set a trap to get Lily (Aubrey Anderson-Emmons) in trouble by framing her for spilling milk.
+Instead, Cameron (Eric Stonestreet) takes the bait, slips on the milk, injures his back, and breaks Lily's doll.
+Phil (Ty Burrell) takes Alex (Ariel Winter), Haley (Sarah Hyland), and Lily to the store to repair it while Claire (Julie Bowen) leaves for yoga; Gloria (Sofía Vergara) asks to join her but is promptly dismissed.
+Cameron encourages Mitchell to reconcile with Jay at the club, but once he believes he's alone in the house, he reveals his back was never injured when he begins a frantic search for a tupperware he insists Claire never returned to him.